msoler75/strapi-provider-upload-multiple-provider/README.md

 # Strapi Upload Multiple Provider

-Allow multiple upload providers in strapi.
+Allow multiple upload providers in strapi (v3)

 The selection of which provider to use is determined by a *selectProvider* function in settings with file information.
 Each provider is identified by *keyString*.